-7.10.2 External Examiner A distinguished scholar with particular experience both in the field of the dissertation research and in supervising doctoral students shall be chosen as the external examiner.
-The student's supervisory committee shall make the recommendation, and the supervisor should then make an informal inquiry as to the prospective external examiner's willingness to serve.
-If the individual is prepared to serve, the nomination is then made by the Supervisor and the Graduate Program Chair to the Dean of Graduate Programs who makes the formal invitation to the external examiner.
+The student's supervisory committee recommends the external examiner, and the supervisor then makes an informal inquiry as to the prospective external examiner's willingness to serve.
+If the individual is prepared to serve, the nomination is then made by the supervisor supported by the appropriate chair to the Dean of Graduate Programs who makes the formal invitation to the external examiner.